 These issues usually seem to us indistinguishable and all part of a single plot idea.
 In fact they are several separate strands that Stevenson has cleverly woven into a single fabric, but ensuring they all arise from the same cause.

+Stories consist of a series of causes and effects.
+The second essential ingredient is that the consequences must be moral as well as physical.
 The consequences that flow from the initial premise or inciting incident must not only be physical consequences, they must also have a moral value.

 If a careless aircraft maintenance engineer neglects crucial checks on an aircraft which later crashes, killing the pilot and passengers, that is a narrative text but it is not a dramatic story because it is difficult to empathise with death in the abstract.
 If his wife and children are passengers on the plane that crashes, that is a dramatic story because his neglect has moral consequences with which we can empathise.